How to enjoy free breakfast and dinner on your next hotel stay

 A co-branded hotel credit card can help you gain elite status in hotel loyalty programs faster by:

 - Offering an automatic status upgrade for new accounts.
-The Hilton Honors Ascend Card from American Express grants you Hilton Honors Gold status when you sign up.
+The Hilton Honors American Express Ascend Card grants you Hilton Honors Gold status when you are approved for the card.

 - Other cards that offer an automatic status upgrade include IHG Rewards Club Premier Credit Card, The World of Hyatt Credit Card and U.S. Bank Club Carlson Premier Rewards Visa Signature.